andrewcharlesjones/linear-model-coregionalization/README.md

 # linear-model-coregionalization

-Implementation of the linear model of coregionalization.
+Implementation of the linear model of coregionalization. `lmc.py` contains an example.